KoklimOu/docker-course/notes.md

    - The `Dockerfile` ensures that everyone is using the same versions of the dependencies, configureations, and environment settings, This eliminates discrepancoes caused by different local setups.

-# *Run `docker-compose build --no-cache` sometime there is a cache that make something wrong with the new build*
+# *Run `docker-compose build --no-cache` sometime there is a cache that make something wrong with the new build. when facing any problem try to clear cache,*

  - Compose watch can: